“Overall fourth Indian, and the second male from India, to win a Superseries Title.”

 Highest Ranking (Men’s singles)

 The right-handed B Sai Praneeth’s career is well known from stunning some badminton legends which were on the top in the ranking than him, whether it would be the year, 2003 when at All England Champion, he beat Muhammad Hafiz Hashim of Malaysia at the Thailand Open Grand Prix Gold tournament in the first round.

 While in July 2016, at Canada Open Grand Prix in the men’s singles category.
-B Sai Praneeth won his maiden grand prix trophy by defeating Lee Hyun-il of South Korea by 21-12, 21-10 score.
+B Sai Praneeth won his maiden Grand Prix trophy by defeating Lee Hyun-il of South Korea with the score, 21-12, 21-10.

-In 2017, he won the Singapore Open Super Series after beating his compatriot Srikanth Kidambi in rubber games, and became the fourth Indian to win a superseries title after Saina Nehwal, Srikanth Kidambi and P.V.Sindhu.
+In 2017, he won the Singapore Open Super Series after beating his compatriot Srikanth Kidambi in a must-win game, and became the fourth Indian to claim a superseries title after Saina Nehwal, Srikanth Kidambi and P.V.Sindhu.

 Achievements and Awards

 BWF World Junior Championships, Guadalajara, Mexico 2010 – Bronze (Opponent – Viktor Axelsen, Denmark)